a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/keyboard-detection.md

 ## Keyboard Input

-There is a `Keyboard` class constructed in the engine that handles detecting if a key is currently pressed (or not pressed) on the keyboard at any point while the game is running.
-An instance of the class is created on game start up and it is passed around to nearly every class's `update` methods to be used to check if a certain key is currently being pressed or not.
+There is a `Keyboard` class in the engine that handles detecting if a key is currently pressed (or not pressed) on the keyboard at any point while the game is running.
+The class is a "static" class (meaning it can't be instantiated) and exists solely to poll the global keyboard state, which is generally used in `update` methods to be used to check if a certain key is currently being pressed or not.
 Every class has the ability to detect keyboard input and multiple classes can detect keyboard input at the same time and react to it as desired.

 ## Key Detection Methods
 The `Keyboard` class supplies the following methods: